Interfiber/v5dbg/docs/docs/cpp/macros/debug/ntask.md

     - This macro **requires** the debug server to have been initialized before being called.

 !!! bug "Task names"
-    Make sure that every task has a **unique name** otherwise tasks can be confused internally by the debug server.
+    Make sure that every task has a **unique name**, otherwise tasks can be confused internally by the debug server.

 ## Example